-My Little Pony: Friendship Is Magic, Discovery Family, Saturdays 11:30am
+My Little Pony: Friendship Is Magic, on The Hub / Discovery Family

 For more links see cartoon links.